About Business Rates

 There are two multipliers:

-- the small business multiplier for 2019/20 has been sent at 49.1p in the pound for occupied properties which have a rateable value below £51,000
+- the small business multiplier for 2023/24 remains at 49.9p in the pound for occupied properties which have a rateable value below £51,000

-- the multiplier has been set at 50.4p in the pound for empty properties and properties with a rateable value above £51,000 (this multiplier includes a supplement to pay for small business rate relief)
+- the multiplier remains at 51.2p in the pound for empty properties and properties with a rateable value above £51,000 (this multiplier includes a supplement to pay for small business rate relief)

-The amount your bill may increase or decrease by each year is limited by the transitional scheme set by the Government following the last general revaluation that took effect from 1 April 2017.
+The amount your bill may increase or decrease by each year is limited by the transitional scheme set by the Government following the last general revaluation that comes into effect from 1 April 2023.
 This is worked out automatically and will show on your bill.